 Tofino is British Columbia’s not so hidden gem and was on my bucketlist for a super long time!
 Located on the western edge of Vancover Island, Tofino has the beach town vibe while being immersed next to a rainforest.
 Traveling during the times of COVID can be stressful and unclear, facilities might be closed or you need to reserve ahead.
 So I thought I’ll share a list of things to do in Tofino in summer 2020 taking into account COVID precautions as I went in June!

 The iconic Tofino experience that I imagine in my head was always surfing among the old growth trees and jagged coastline.
-I’m super glad we booked a surfing lesson while we were there and I would highly recommend it!
+I’m super glad I booked a surfing lesson while in Tofino and I would highly recommend it!
 Most surfing lessons are available now as of July 2020.
 As the activity takes place outdoor and you’ve got a surfboard, it’s easy to social distance!
-We went with Tofino Surf Adventures and it costs $80 per person.
+I went with Tofino Surf Adventures and it costs $80 per person.
 All equipment rentals are included!

 I was quite scared that the Pacific water will be freezing.
 But with the wetsuit on, I couldn’t feel a thing.
-We booked for a group lesson on a Tuesday afternoon, and it turned into a private outing as we were the only guests!
+I booked for a group lesson on a Tuesday afternoon, and it turned into a private outing as we were the only guests!
 The waves were quite gentle and it’s perfect for beginners.
-You’ll definitely want to know how to swim to feel comfortable in the water, but we went quite far out and the water was still only to our chest.
+You’ll definitely want to know how to swim to feel comfortable in the water, but I went quite far out and the water was still only to my chest.

 If you are already experienced, you can easily find board and wetsuit rentals in Tofino.